Kota

 F93 CH79

-According to the Paternity Leave and Benefit Act of 2016 regulations, you must apply four weeks before the due date for your two weeks of paternity leave from your employment.
+According to Ireland’s Paternity Leave and Benefit Act 2016 regulations, employees must apply for Paternity Benefit at least four weeks before their two weeks of paternity leave.

-You must provide your employer with proof of the expected leave date to receive paternity leave.
+They must provide you with proof of the expected leave date to receive paternity leave.

 Self-employed people have to apply at least 12 weeks before starting their period of paternity leave.

-These application windows are created so you can receive your Paternity Benefit payment as soon as you stop working due to the birth of the child.
+These application windows are created so employees and self-employed people can receive their Paternity Benefit payment as soon as they stop working due to the child's birth.

-• You fall ill before the start of paternity leave.
+• They fall ill before the start of paternity leave.

 • The date of adoption or date of placement has changed.